TIBCOSoftware/snappydata/docs/howto/import_from_hive_table.md

         # To  access hive tables use below command.
         snappy-sql> show tables in default;
-        Please note that it is mandatory to specify the schema ‘default’.
+        Please note that it is mandatory to specify the schema ‘default’ if any other schema is not created.
         If any other schema is created then it is mandatory to use the created schema name.

         For example, if schema / database hiveDB created then use,